Contrast-Security-OSS/docs/content/installation/net/install/Supported-technology-net.md

 ## .NET for Windows

-The Contrast.NET agent supports analysis of web applications built on the following technologies.
+The Contrast .NET agent supports analysis of web applications built on the following technologies.

 | Technology                 | Supported versions                       |
 | -------------------------- | ---------------------------------------- |